OxfordDemSci/ex2020/README.md

 </p>

-## Recent Gains in Life Expectancy Reversed by the COVID-19 Pandemic
+## Quantifying impacts of the COVID-19 pandemic through life expectancy losses: a population-level study of 29 countries

 [![DOI](https://zenodo.org/badge/334238621.svg)](https://zenodo.org/badge/latestdoi/334238621) [![Generic badge](https://img.shields.io/badge/R-4.0.4-orange.svg)](https://shields.io/)  [![Generic badge](https://img.shields.io/badge/License-GNU-<green>.svg)](https://shields.io/)  [![Generic badge](https://img.shields.io/badge/Maintained-Yes-red.svg)](https://shields.io/)

 ### Introduction
 ------------

-This is a repository to accompany 'Recent Gains in Life Expectancy Reversed by the COVID-19 Pandemic'.
+This is a repository to accompany 'Quantifying impacts of the COVID-19 pandemic through life expectancy losses: a population-level study of 29 countries'.
 A link to the open-access version of the paper can be found by clicking _here_ in due course.
 The replication files for this paper include customised functionality written in the [**R**](https://www.r-project.org/) statistical programming language.

 ### Prerequisites